CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 This is a README
 Our project is a ski website

-# Team Members:
+## Team Members:

+- Neo Rieck
+- Caleb Caulk
+- Bill Black
-Neo Rieck, Caleb Caulk, Bill Black and Drew Hockstein.
+- Drew Hockstein.

 ## Project Architecture